tsgates/arch-wiki-markdown/wiki/Netgear_Fwg114p_as_Print_Server.md

 1. Download the packets needed (i.e. the printing-system and the filters needed.
 In my case hpijs and foomatic.
 That depends on what printer you have.)
-    -   # pacman -Sy cups, hpijs, foomatic
+    -   # pacman -Syu cups, hpijs, foomatic

 2. Make sure your printer could be connected through this kind of printserver.